23 Ways To to Boost Your Amazon Conversion Rate in 2022

 When you have a higher conversion rate, it shows Amazon that you have a product that customers are searching for.
 It means you convert a high percentage of your visitors into paying customers.
 The Amazon search algorithm rewards you by giving your product higher organic rankings, which leads to more traffic and more sales.

 What Is the Average Conversion Rate for an

 What you should know is that Amazon’s conversion rates are significantly higher than the average e-commerce site.

 The average conversion rates for top retailers on other e-commerce platforms are between 1 and 2% only.
 Meanwhile, Amazon sellers have average conversion rates of 13%, while Prime members have conversion rates of 74%.

 A good conversion rate differs for every type of product, but a good average Amazon conversion rate ranges between 10% and 15%.

-It is a good habit to track your own conversion rates as often as you can to help you establish a benchmark for your business’s ideal conversion rate and plan the next steps for improving it.
+It is a good habit to track your own conversion rates every month, so you establish a benchmark for your business’s ideal conversion rate and plan the next steps for improving it.

 How to Find and Understand Your Amazon Conversion Rate